State

 Options in YAML

-Optional starting state to exclude.
+The starting state or starting attribute value to exclude.
 You can use one state or a list of states.
-YAML only.
+This option is available in YAML only.

 Targets of the trigger